ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 2 of them call kernel32.dll (& msvcrt ?).

 - sub_4010A0 (renamed to : read_file)
-    - called by : sub_4011E0 (which i renamed to search_file)
+    - called by : sub_4011E0 (which I renamed to search_file)
     - system calls : CreateFileA, CreateFileMappingA, MapViewOfFile, IsBadReadPtr, UnmapViewOfFile, CloseHandle, _stricmp

 - sub_4011E0 (renamed to : search_file)
     - called by : main, sub_4011E0 (yes, it's calling itself)
     - system calls : FindFirstFileA, malloc, _stricmp, FindClose, FindNextFileA,

-- For now i'll just rename "sub_4011E0" to "search_file" and "sub_4010A0" to "read_file".
+- For now I'll just rename "sub_4011E0" to "search_file" and "sub_4010A0" to "read_file".
-  Considering how it also call "Create_File" it's probably not just "reading" files, but for now i'll keep it as is.
+  Considering how it also call "Create_File" it's probably not just "reading" files, but for now I'll keep it as is.
   It's just a random guess according to the calls it's doing.
 - So, "main" call "search file" which is calling "read_file".
-I wish i could do graphs, but github doesn't support it.
+I wish I could do graphs, but github doesn't support it.
 - "read_file" also call "sub_401040"
 - "sub_401040" only call "401000"

-I guess it's time for a graph, i'll use the IDA's proximity browser.
+I guess it's time for a graph, I'll use the IDA's proximity browser.

 ![](ida_proxi.png)